-Open enrollment lasts for six months.
-After the six months have expired, you can apply for a Medigap Plan N policy, but you are not guaranteed coverage.
-The insurance company can require medical underwriting, deny your application, or charge higher premiums based on pre-existing health conditions.
+After the six-month open enrollment period has expired, you can still apply for a Medigap Plan N policy, but you are not guaranteed coverage.
+The insurance company may require medical underwriting, deny your application, or charge higher premiums based on pre-existing health conditions.

 You do not have to renew your Medicare Supplement insurance each calendar year.
-Your Medigap policy is guaranteed renewable if you pay your Medicare Part B premium.
+Your Medigap policy is guaranteed renewable as long as you pay your Medicare Part B premium.

-As you age, your health or financial condition might change.
-Therefore, reviewing your plan with a licensed insurance agent is an excellent idea to ensure it still fits your needs.
+As you age, your health or financial conditions might change.
+Therefore, periodically reviewing your plan with a licensed insurance agent is an excellent practice to ensure the plan still fits your needs.